Frequently Asked Questions

 Q. How long did that take you?

-A. It took about 4.5 years to get it operational for it's debut in August 2012, and I've been continuously working on and improving it since then.
+A. It took about 4.5 years to get it operational for its debut in August 2012, and I was continuously working on and improving it between then and when I sold it in November 2019.

 Q. Are you crazy?